 Other online instructors can be great Joint Venture partners because they already have an audience of people who have purchased an online course.
 The key with this strategy is to search for online courses that complement your course topic but are not your direct competition.
-Once you find a course that fits this criteria, contact that course’s instructor.
+Once you find a course that fits these criteria, contact that course’s instructor.
 Course marketplaces such as Udemy and Lynda are useful for searching for online courses.

 David Siteman Garland (Create Awesome Online Courses), for example, will often promote other people’s online courses to his students.
 In early 2016, David promoted a course called Your First 10,000 Readers by Nick Stephenson.
 Many of David’s students are authors who are interested in learning how to build their email lists.
 Since list building is not a topic that David personally teaches, doing a Joint Venture with Nick Stephenson made perfect sense.
 Once again, it was a win-win for everyone involved.